excubitrix/42cursus/push_swap/README.md

 ## :small_orange_diamond: Description

-This project consists of two programs: *checker* and *push_swap*.<br>
+This project consists of two programs: *checker* and *push_swap*.

 The *checker* program takes as an argument stack A formatted as a list of intergers and will then wait and read instructions from stdin.
-Once all instructions have been read, checker will display 'OK' or 'KO' depending on whether or not the list of instructions was successful in sorting stack A.<br>
+Once all instructions have been read, checker will display 'OK' or 'KO' depending on whether or not the list of instructions was successful in sorting stack A.

-The *push_swap* program takes as an argument also stack A formatted as a list of intergers and will then display the smallest list of instructions it can muster to sort stack A (with the smallest number being at the top).<br>
+The *push_swap* program takes as an argument also stack A formatted as a list of intergers and will then display the smallest list of instructions it can muster to sort stack A (with the smallest number being at the top).

 ## :small_orange_diamond: Instructions